InnerSourceCommons/managing-innersource-projects/README.md

-# Managing Inner Source Projects book
+# Managing InnerSource Projects book

-This book is intended to bring, from a managerial perspective, the several aspects needed when introducing inner source methodologies into enterprises.
+This book is intended to bring, from a managerial perspective, the several aspects needed when introducing InnerSource methodologies into enterprises.

 This book is a work in progress process where anyone is more than welcome to contribute in any possible way.
 Ideas, comments, typos, full paragraphs or sections would be